Robinterra/yama/README.md

 ## What is comming soon ?
 chronological order
 1. Array, LinkListand List in Framework
+2. Add AVR Translate from Assembler to Binary
-2. How to add a new Assembly this Language - docu
+3. How to add a new Assembly this Language - docu
-3. Show in a Blog little projects with yama - my own reason.
+4. Show in a Blog little projects with yama - my own reason.
  * You want support me or you have ideas then please send me a email: robin.dandrea@gmail.com / robin.dandrea@versalitic.com

 ## What can current use?
- - AVR and ARM Assembler, (ARM Current not testet)
+ - AVR and ARM Assembler and Runtime Assembler (ARM Current testet) (AVR current not compatible)
+ - ARM Assembler and Runtime Assembler can be translate to Binary
+ - Debugger for Assembler and binary code (Support Runtime assembly)
  - static and non static Methods
  - Array Get Set Methods and Call
  - Enums